 Things To Do in Green Mubazzarah

 Green Mubazzarah is the kind of place you go to get away from it all and is miles away from city life in the U.A.E.
-For someone like me who loves being in the middle of nature and far away from skyscrapers (as much as I can), Green Mubazzarah would be the ideal base from which to explore the city of Al Ain (more about what to do in Al Ain in a later post) as well as just relax and enjoy the cooler temperatures in and around Jebel Hafeet.
+For someone like me who loves being in the middle of nature and far away from skyscrapers (as much as I can), Green Mubazzarah would be the ideal base from which to explore the city of Al Ain (here is more about what to do in Al Ain) as well as just relax and enjoy the cooler temperatures in and around Jebel Hafeet.
 Don’t come here looking for a raging nightlife or super fancy restaurants or anything of that sort- this is a simple place with enough natural beauty to keep you interested for a few days.
 Green Mubazzarah is very popular with local families and those who appreciate the peace and tranquility of this easily accessible retreat.

 Visit the Hot Springs

 Dip your toes in the 40°C waters of one of the hot springs gushing around in the area.
 The source of the springs lies underground and the water escapes to the surface through fractures in the earth caused by seismic activity.
 On weekends, you can see plenty of families and children enjoying the hot springs and in the winter months (November-February), it can get a little crowded, especially on public holidays.
 The afternoons are still quite warm and sunny so it’s best to enjoy the hot springs very early in the morning or late in the evenings.